linuxdeepin/dde-manual-content/src/assets/dde/en_US/d_dde.md

 3. Click **Save**.

 ##### Set up Desktop Display

+When the graphics card supports the desktop display function and the resolution is set to a non-recommended resolution, you can do the following.

 1. On the homepage of Control Center, click ![display_normal](../common/display_normal.svg).
 2. In the drop-down list of the desktop display area, select an appropriate desktop display effect.